 New battery installed.
 Discovered it had a non-working alternator.
 Four inflated tires.
 Fresh gas.
 It was time to go.
 We didn’t think to pull a good plate from Biff’s Mustang.
 The plates on the Shelby were long since expired.
 So we decided to take the back roads to avoid any attention on the main highway.
 Biff would lead the way in my ’66.
 I would drive the Shelby without lights or heater to conserve the battery.
 “Stay close,” he said.
 At the last minute he opened the passenger door to put something inside.
 When he went to close it, it wouldn’t latch.
 His bright idea was to use the seat belt to hold it closed.
 He unrolled the seat belt and wrapped it around the door handle.
 Off we went.
 Fortunately the back roads in Ohio are mostly straight.
 I stayed real close to the ’66’s tail lights, I couldn’t use the headlights with no alternator and running off the battery.

 About half way home, he made a left turn.
 As I turned, the passenger door flew open.
-The seatbelt unrolled during the turn and the door narrowly missing a mailbox.
+The seat belt unrolled during the turn and the door narrowly missed a mailbox.
 I flashed my lights and stopped the car.
 That door still wouldn’t latch.
 (Turned out it just needed some WD40 to free the latch up.)
 I held it closed the rest of the way home.
 One hand on the steering wheel, the other holding the arm rest on the passenger door.
 The 30 minute drive seemed like hours but we made it to my place.